surlykke/Go-Generics-with-constraints/README.md

 In
 [Type Parameters](https://github.com/golang/proposal/blob/master/design/15292/2013-12-type-params.md)
-Taylor abandons this in favour of having the compiler the compiler _extract_ restrictions from definitions.
+Taylor abandons constraints in favour of having the compiler _extract_ restrictions from definitions.

 For example, given a generic definition: